[Skip to Content]

 – an individual whose proposal has been declined, and only upon written request

-– an individual whose proposal has been accepted, and had requested a letter of invitation from the ASA, but has been denied a visa; proof of the denial must be provided.
+– an individual whose proposal has been accepted, and had requested a letter of invitation from the ASA in a reasonable timeframe, but has been denied a visa; proof of the denial must be provided.
+Please check global visa wait times here.

 Requests for refunds should be sent to members@africanstudies.org and will be issued in the same way that the payment was made.
 Refunds for registration and/or membership will not be processed under any other circumstance.